chen42/presentations/rat_genome_zoom2.md

 ## Next steps

-* Additional data
-	* BN eve library and BN male tissue shipped to TAGC
-* iCORN2 to fix small indels and SNPs
+* Generate a marker set with varying density
 * Run LongRanger of rn6 alternates vs 10x chromium BN data
+* Use iCORN2 to fix small indels and SNPs
+* Additional data from TAGC